Every Fall TV season brings about a new round of series premieres for viewer consideration.

 Sorry Shia LaBeouf, but between Raiders of the Lost Ark and Wall Street sequels, I would have been better off not revisiting the worlds of those classic films I so fondly remembered.

-Same goes for the “official” sequel to Dumb & Dumber — Dumb & Dumber To (not to be confused with Dumb & Dumberer: When Harry Met Lloyd – the “money grab” faux prequel/sequel.)
+The same goes for the “official” sequel to Dumb & Dumber — Dumb & Dumber To (not to be confused with Dumb & Dumberer: When Harry Met Lloyd – the “money grab” faux prequel/sequel.)

 Dumb & Dumber To was a rehash of the original — the filmmakers literally reminded viewers of that during the movie’s end credits, juxtaposing similar scenes between the original and the sequel.